• Skip to primary navigation

 Finally, stir in the caramelized apple.

-Applesauce overnight oats in a clear bowl.
+Applesauce overnight oats in a glass bowl with a wooden spoon in it.

 • To make this recipe gluten-free, use gluten-free certified oats.